kanesean391024-boop/zkp-web-protocols-blog/index.md

 title: Welcome to My ZKP Web3 Blog
 ---

-# Welcome
+# Hello and Welcome!

-This is the homepage of my new blog, documenting my deep dive into the exciting world of Zero-Knowledge Proofs, cryptography, and Web3 development.
+I'm starting this blog to document my journey deep into Zero-Knowledge Proofs, cryptography, and Web3 development.
+I'm focusing on practical insights, data-supported analysis, and the latest news in the trustless space.

 ---

-## Latest Posts
+**Recent Articles:**